duckdb/duckdb-web/docs/archive/0.7/sql/expressions/case.md

 ---
+expanded: Expressions
 layout: docu
+railroad: expressions/case.js
+redirect_from:
+- docs/archive/0.7.1/sql/expressions/case
+selected: Documentation/Expressions/Case
 title: Case Statement
-selected: Documentation/Expressions/Case
-expanded: Expressions
-railroad: expressions/case.js
 ---

 <div id="rrdiagram"></div>

 The `CASE` statement performs a switch based on a condition.
 The basic form is identical to the ternary condition used in many programming languages (`CASE WHEN cond THEN a ELSE b END` is equivalent to `cond ? a : b`).